By Mike Peterson

 For years we have known, anecdotally, that good design makes us feel better.
 That idea is no longer anecdotal.
 It’s now proven.
 Neuroaestheticsis a relatively new term that looks at the neurological response we have to art, design and beauty.

-We know, for instance, that when we see something of beauty, we get a shot of serotonin in our brain.
+We know, for instance, that when we see or even smell something of beauty like some lavender vanilla scented oils around the home perhaps, we get a shot of serotonin in our brain.
 When we do, we feel better.
 Alternatively, when we see something disturbing and unattractive, we get a shot of cortisol, a hormone that helps us cope with negative imagery.
 When you produce beauty in your designs, you are improving the psychological and emotional welfare of your clients by increasing their serotonin levels and decreasing the amount of cortisol the body produces.
+To learn more about the health side of things and what your body should be enjoying, to match your design needs, view some nutrition reviews here.

 Design Harmony is not to be confused with the other wellness-related programs currently influencing the world of design.
 LEED, the Sustainable Furnishings Council’s GREENleaders program and the WELL Building Standard focus on sustainability and the certifiability of a product’s influence on health and wellness.
 Design Harmony is not about the physical; it is about the emotional and psychological rewards that great residential design produces.